rostam/NonHomomorphism/README.md

 - $|K_n,K_{n+1}|=0$
 - $|K_{n+1},K_n|=1$

+Clearly, this factor shows us how far two graphs are from being homomorphic.

 In the thesis, a function $d$ is also defined which is improved to be a metric measure as follows:
 - $d(G,H) = max(|G,H|,|H,G|)$